-Rule 153 Reserved Items and other Purchase/ Price Preference Policy.
+Ru1e 153 Reserved Items and other Purchase/ Price Preference Policy.

-- [The Central Government, (i) through administrative instructions, has reserved all items of hand spun and handwoven textiles (khadi goods) for exclusive purchase from Khadi Village Industries commission (KVIC).
-Of all items of textiles required by Central Government departments, it shall be mandatory to make procurement of at least 20% from amongst items of handloom origin, for exclusive purchase from KVIC and/ or Handloom Clusters such as Co-Operative Societies.
-Self Help Group (SHG) Federations, Joint Liability Group (JLG).
-(PC), Producer Companies Corporations etc. including Weavers having Pehchan Cards.]11 - Ministry of Micro, Small and Medium Enterprises (MSME) have notified procurement policy under section 11 of the Micro, Small and Medium Enterprises Development Ad, 2006. - (iii) The Central Government may, by notification, provide for mandatory procurement of any goods or services from any category of bidders, or provide for preference to bidders on the grounds of promotion of locally manufactured goods or locally provided services. - Rule 154 Purchase of goods without quotation Purchase of goods upto the value of Rs.
-25,000 (Rupees twenty five thousand) only]12 only on each occasion may be made without inviting quotations or bids on the basis of a certificate to be recorded by the competent authority in the following format.
+- (i) [The Central Government, through administrative instructions, has reserved all items of hand spun and handwoven textiles (khadi goods) for exclusive purchase from Khadi Village Industries commission (KVIC).
+Of all items of textiles required by Government departments, it shall be mandatory to make procurement of at least 20% from amongst items handloom origin, for exclusive purchase from KVIC and/ or Handloom Clusters such as Co-Operative Societies, Self Help Group (SHG) Federations, Joint Liability Group (JLG), Producer Companies (PC), Corporations etc. including Weavers having Pehchan Cards.
+120 - (ii) Ministry of Micro, Small and